XavierElon/ML-randomized-optimization/README.md

 - mlrose_hiive
 -
 ## 1. Setting up environment
-- Download the code repository using the box link 'https://gatech.box.com/s/8ewvl2ddv7ohe4scq62i6esklq75pdw9'
-- You will need to unzip the file
 - The data can be found here so no need to download it externally
 - Navigate to the `randomized-optimization` directory using `cd randomized-optimization`
 - Clone the mlrose repository into the randomized-optimization folder so it can be used in the notebooks